This post may contain affiliate links. Please read our disclosure policy.

 I’ve made this easy recipe so many times and I’ve learned a few things along the way!
 Here are some of my favorite recipe tips for this one:

-- Make sure to use a large skillet to cook the ingredients so that everything cooks evenly.
+- Use a big skillet!
+This makes a generous amount, so make sure to use a large skillet to cook the ingredients so that everything cooks evenly.
 Something like this is perfect.

-- This one is important: since it’s a one pot meal, make sure to stir the mixture frequently to prevent sticking/burning the bottom and to ensure everything cooks evenly.
+- Stir frequently. since it’s a one pot meal, make sure to stir the mixture frequently to prevent sticking/burning the bottom and to ensure everything cooks evenly.

 Deconstructed Stuffed Peppers